 Most importantly, before you start there are a couple of key things to know.
 First, you can’t just post in any forum.
 It has to be highly relevant to your subject matter.
 Wedding forums are good, photography forums work as well.
 Second, don’t just post gibberish.
 Post meaningful content that helps people out.
 Just make sure to include your keywords within the content.
 You can usually include a link back to your site within your signature or within your text.
 If you are allowed to post a link within your text back to your site don’t just use a link like “here”; use your keywords like “Pensacola wedding photography”.
 It matters to the search engines doing the indexing.
 Lastly, don’t quit.
 I’ve been doing bum marketing along with paid for marketing for years, and I never stop.
 If you want to stay on top you have to be vigilant.

 The Wedding Photographer’s Geico

 When I first started as a wedding photographer I had no idea that I needed insurance.
 I backed up all my camera gear, images, workstations, and even had a backup photographer so why would I need one.
 The thing is it’s for all of the things you can’t plan for.
-There are two primary types you need to worry about, liability and malpractice.
+There are two primary types you need to worry about: liability and malpractice.
 One covers your rear in case you somehow fail in your normal duties and are sued.
 The other covers you in case you injure someone on the job and covers your gear in case it is damaged.
-Both are covered through PPA which to be honest is a great community for photographers.
+Both are covered through PPA, which is a great community for photographers.

 Death and Taxes